 The application process can be time-consuming, paper-intensive, laborious, and confusing at times.
 That’s why you want a merchant account provider whose representative gives your application their full personal attention and gives you a lot of TLC throughout the application and underwriting process.

-What you will need to finish your merchant account registration:
+What you’ll need to finish your merchant account registration:

 Each business is unique and the timeframe will be changed according to how quickly you can work with the merchant account provider, but you can typically get a merchant account in 2-3 days.